oroinc/documentation/user_guide/export_import.rst

 - Click |Bdropdown| on the **Import** button in the top right corner of the grid page
 - Choose :guilabel:`Download Data Template`
-- Prepare a .csv file that corresponds the template
+- Prepare a .csv file following the template
 - Click  :guilabel:`Import` button, choose the .csv file for import
 - Carefully read through the submission form and confirm the import